lordmat0/github-stream/README.md

 Github-stream
 ============

 This project is a Java web server that connects to GitHub's API that provides a nice front end for seeing commits.
-It doesn't use a database to hold data but this may change.
+It doesn't use a database to hold data however this may change.

 Planned features
 ===============
 Ability to Switch branches

 Nicer interface

-Animation
+More/better Animation